Token burning: What is it and what are the benefits?

 One of the most popular ways crypto projects carry out a burn is to buy a certain amount of tokens from the market to get it out of circulation.
 These tokens are then transferred into a frozen private address called a Burn address.
 It’s a one-way address with no ability to reverse the transaction or withdraw the coins - the burn address to which the tokens are sent can never be recovered because there is no private key corresponding to that address.
 For all practical purposes, the asset no longer exists - it has been “burned”.

-A good example is the Binance Quarterly Burns, with the most recent one happening in July 2020.
+A good example is the Binance Quarterly Burns.
 The company has burnt around $60 million in BNB tokens since the inception of the Quarterly burns.

 Ripple, a top digital asset, also does this but uses a different method.
 It reduces the number of transactions allowed on its network, limiting the possibility of a DDoS attack (which disrupts the normal traffic of a service, server or network).
 Another way is by taking the fees used as “gas” to make a transaction happen faster than usual.
 This reduces the supply of XRP circulating in the market on every transaction done.